TerraDharitri/chain_updates/python_updates/drt_repos/drt-py-sdk-cli-11.0.0/CLI.md

 ----------------------
 COMMAND GROUPS summary
 ----------------------
-config-wallet                  Configure MultiversX CLI to use a default wallet. contract                       Deploy, upgrade and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators ledger                         Get Ledger App addresses and version wallet                         Create wallet, derive secret key from mnemonic, bech32 address helpers etc. validator-wallet               Create a validator wallet, sign and verify messages and convert a validator wallet to a hex secret key. deps                           Manage dependencies or multiversx-sdk modules config                         Configure MultiversX CLI (default values etc.) localnet                       Set up, start and control localnets data                           Data manipulation omnitool staking-provider               Staking provider omnitool dns                            Operations related to the Domain Name Service faucet                         Get xEGLD on Devnet or Testnet multisig                       Deploy and interact with the Multisig Smart Contract governance                     Propose, vote and interact with the governance contract. config-env                     Configure MultiversX CLI to use specific environment values. get                            Get info from the network.
+config-wallet                  Configure Dharitri CLI to use a default wallet. contract                       Deploy, upgrade and interact with Smart Contracts tx                             Create and broadcast Transactions validator                      Stake, UnStake, UnBond, Unjail and other actions useful for Validators ledger                         Get Ledger App addresses and version wallet                         Create wallet, derive secret key from mnemonic, bech32 address helpers etc. validator-wallet               Create a validator wallet, sign and verify messages and convert a validator wallet to a hex secret key. deps                           Manage dependencies or dharitri-sdk modules config                         Configure Dharitri CLI (default values etc.) localnet                       Set up, start and control localnets data                           Data manipulation omnitool staking-provider               Staking provider omnitool dns                            Operations related to the Domain Name Service faucet                         Get xREWA on Devnet or Testnet multisig                       Deploy and interact with the Multisig Smart Contract governance                     Propose, vote and interact with the governance contract. config-env                     Configure Dharitri CLI to use specific environment values. get                            Get info from the network.

 ```